Cheekynand0/Comp1004Project/README.md

 <br><br>

 <h4>Note:</h4>
 When running the code, ensure the javascript and css documents are kept in files called "js" and "css" respestively. these files should be in the same folder as the index.html.
-This is shown in this repository, as within the wwwroot folder, are 2 further folders ("js" and "css"), alongsde the index.html
+This is shown in this repository, as within the wwwroot folder, are 2 further folders ("js" and "css"), alongside the index.html